Looking for the best fall vacations in US this year?

 Less demand means chances of cheaper tickets as well.
 Check out our Disney budget tips here.

 14. Cascade, Idaho

-Idaho is a new to our family, as we recently put down some roots and signed a lease in the Boise area.
+Idaho is new to our family, as we recently put down some roots and signed a lease in the Boise area.
+We’ve found some great things to do in Meridian, Idaho along with the best coffee shops Boise has to offer.
 There is so much to see and do in Idaho and one place in particular that I want to share with you.

-This spring, we took a week long vacation to visit Cascade, Idaho.
-Just 2 hours north of Boise and on Lake Cascade, this small town would be a perfect place to add to your Fall bucket list.
+Last spring, we took a week-long vacation to visit Cascade, Idaho.
+Just 2 hours north of Boise and on Lake Cascade, this small town would be a perfect place to see the beautiful fall foliage so make sure to add this to your Fall bucket list.